uPortal-Attic/uportal-app-framework/docs/quickstart.md

 ## Quick start

-Run a local instance of `uw-frame` in a matter of minutes in 3 easy steps.
+Run a local instance of `uportal-app-framework` in a matter of minutes in 3 easy steps.

 ### 1. Clone